mdsumner/gdalnara/README.md

 - the raster-ordered array of RGB(A) used by `graphics::rasterImage()`,
   either values in 0,255 or character hex values in a matrix

-It’s not exposed at all in R documentation, but is used internally and externally by the png package.
+It’s not exposed at all in R documentation, but is used internally in R, and externally by the png package, and a little bit by farver and nara (more below).

 First let’s look at `rasterImage()`.